 In today’s society, it is easier than ever to get overworked and stressed out.
-To maintain a healthy state of mind, you need to know how to find time to allow yourself to relax both physically and mentally.
+Relaxation techniques are important for a healthy state of mind, you need to know how to find time to allow yourself to relax both physically and mentally.

 You might not think that you have time for such things, but you’ll find that a relaxed mind is better able to handle the crazy things that life throws at you.
 Not only will you be a more effective worker, but you’ll also be happier.